spoddutur/spark-notes/README.md

 ### Action Plan1 + Action Plan2 together:
 Have user register data schema.
-Create new data layout which is more compact and less overhead
+Create new data layout which is more compact and less overhead.
 #### This paved way to “Dataframes and Datasets”

 ### What is DataSet/DataFrame?